jmarc101/jmOS/README.md

 ├── boot/
 │   ├── boot.asm      # bootloader entry point
 │   └── NOTES.md      # notes on how boot.asm works
+├── kernel/
+│   └── kernel.c      # bare metal C kernel with VGA text mode driver
 ├── Makefile
 └── CROSS_COMPILER.md # how to build the cross-compiler
 ```

+the kernel writes "Hello, kernel World!" to the screen using direct VGA memory writes at 0xB8000.

 ---